-Plans are now underway to take a group from St. Lawrence’s to visit Syongila during the summer of 2017.
+Plans are now underway to take a group from St. Lawrence’s to visit Syongila soon.
 If you think you may be interested in coming along, please contact us.

 Please join our FACEBOOK GROUP to help foster the partnership between our 2 churches.